 We have come a long way to review WooCommerce vs Shopify and its features.
 It is time for the final verdict.

-If you’re looking for a solution with affiliate marketing handy SEO features, definitely go for WooCommerce.
+If you’re looking for a solution with handy SEO features, definitely go for WooCommerce.
 Also, if you want more help with your design, don’t mind tinkering, or your major marketing plan is to drive traffic through content for search engines, then choose WooCommerce.

 If you’re new to eCommerce or you don’t want to bother about technical details, go for Shopify.
 Also, if you’re looking to test things and try a few products, go for Shopify. (read here for a comprehensive Shopify review)

-Finally, if you find your existing website no longer compatible for online business and wish to migrate from WooCommerce to Shopify or vice versa, LitExtension is at your service.
+Finally, if you find your existing website no longer compatible with online business and wish to migrate from WooCommerce to Shopify or vice versa, LitExtension is at your service.
 LitExtension is designed for all users and requires no technical and programming skills.
 Currently, we are supporting migration for over 80 carts including Shopify migration, WooCommerce migration, and more specifically Shopify to WooCommerce or WooCommerce to Shopify.

 We take pride in our comprehensive migration service and reliability.
 You can easily transfer all your data namely products, customers, orders, variants, etc. LitExtension also provides you with additional options so that you can expand the migration possibility, such as:

-Should you have any questions regarding WooCommerce and Shopify migration, LitExtension support team is more than happy to help!
+Should you have any questions regarding WooCommerce and Shopify migration, the LitExtension support team is more than happy to help!